pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       This command displays all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
-If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a NAME.
+If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.

       The information on the connection named is displayed if that name is in the persistent repository.